 Travel west on HWY 50 from South Lake Tahoe and south on SR 89 out of Meyers.
 As you begin to make your way up to Luther Pass on SR 89, you’ll come around a significant bend in the road that veers left.
 There is an entrance to the Big Meadow campground on the left.
 The entrance to the campground is easy to miss as it’s slightly recessed and located just after the bend in the road.
 You’ll know you’ve driven too far if you reach the flat stretch of highway atop Luther Pass.
 Turn around and try again.
 When you reach the entrance to Big Meadow campground, enter and then make a quick left turn and park your vehicle in the free parking area.
 There are restrooms located at this campground.

-Below is a Google Map to assist you in finding the parking area for accessing the trail to Scotts Lake.
+Here’s a map to assist you in finding the parking area for accessing the trail to Scotts Lake.

 The trail to Scotts Lake from the Big Meadow campground begins with having to negotiate SR 89.
 Be extremely careful when crossing this road as motorists driving up the hill are just coming around that bend.
 Once you’re safely across SR 89, stay on the trail (which happens to be the Tahoe Rim Trail) until you reach a junction at approximately .60 miles.
 At this junction you could veer left or right.
 Take the left.
 If you went to the right at this junction you would continue hiking along the Tahoe Rim Trail and would eventually reach Big Meadow and then find yourself en route to Round Lake.
 So in order to reach Scotts Lake, take the left at the junction.
 The route gradually travels uphill contouring the base of a steep ridgeline.